I love all things fishing, whether it’s chasing smallmouth in the spring, muskies in the fall, or slab crappie through the ice – it’s all good to me.

 Sometimes I just want to feel the tug from a fighting fish and other times I want to simply sit comfortably and enjoy time outside, live bait rigging helps me do both of these things.

 Bottom rigging is an easy way to catch a wide variety of fish.
-Here are two live bait set ups that I like to run.
+Here are three live bait set ups that I like to run.
 Each rig is a user-friendly and requires minimal gear that can be found at any Walmart, local tackle store or at Karl’s.

-Night crawlers will always my favorite livebait but I have also caught fish using minnows, crickets, shrimp, leeches, waxworms, redworms, bluegill(where legal), smelt, suckers, cutbait, crawfish and chicken livers.
+Night crawlers will always be my favorite livebait but I have also caught fish using minnows, crickets, shrimp, leeches, waxworms, redworms, bluegill(where legal), smelt, suckers, cutbait, crawfish and chicken livers.

 Simple Split Shot Rig